Fast Approximate Quadratic Programming for Large (Brain) Graph Matching: Discussion

 \subsection{Related Work}

 Our approach is quite similar to other approaches that have recently appeared in the literature.
 Perhaps its closest cousins include \cite{Zaslavskiy2009, Zaslavskiy2010} and \cite{Escolano2011}, which are all of the ``PATH'' following variety.
+These algorithms begin by relaxing the convex objective function in (\ref{eq:GMc}), while FAQ begins by relaxing the indefinite objective function in (\ref{eq:GM}).
+Although the convex relaxation is efficiently solvable, the obtained solution is almost surely incorrect (for a broad class of random graphs) and the correct solution is often not obtained even post projection \cite{lyzinski2014graph}.
+The indefinite relaxation however, almost surely yields the correct solution when exactly solved (for a broad class of random graphs) \cite{lyzinski2014graph}.
+With this in mind, it is unsurprising that FAQ outperforms PATH on nearly all benchmark problems.

-Zaslavskiy et al. seems to consider but discard \FAQ~ \cite{Zaslavskiy2009} because they did not like projecting onto the set of permutations matrices.
-Their solution, while elegant, is both slower and obtains a worse objective function value on nearly all benchmark problems.
-Others have considered similar relaxations, but usually in the context of finding lower bounds \cite{Anstreicher2001} or as subroutines for finding exact solutions \cite{Brixius2000}.
-Our work seems to be the first to utilize the precise algorithm described in Pseudocode \ref{alg:1} to find fast approximate solutions to QAP.
+Others have considered similar relaxations to PATH, but usually in the context of finding lower bounds \cite{Anstreicher2001} or as subroutines for finding exact solutions \cite{Brixius2000}.
+Our work seems to be the first to utilize the precise algorithm described in Algorithm \ref{alg:1} to find fast approximate solutions to GMP and QAP.